razorpay/kong-template/README.md

 ## Enabling the plugin

-Right now, the steps to enable a plugin in the `kong-island` container image are manual.
+Right now, the steps to enable a plugin in the `kong-template` container image are manual.
 This is not automated, as of now, as number of plugins are handful.

 Edit the `kong.conf` configuration file to make the following changes